Who Are We?

 3. Master Reel.
 A polished reel with truthful performances.
 Clips must line up with your resume.
 Variety matters: Show your archetypes in action.

 4. Defined Archetype.
 Know who you play and who you will play.
-Your archetype is your casting short hand—it tells an agency (and casting directors) where you fit.
+Your archetype is your casting short hand—it tells agencies and casting directors where you fit.

 5. Proven Booking Ratio.
 Agencies care about results.
-Emerging actors book ~1 in 20 auditions (5%) and Reputable agencies expect close to 1 in 10 (10%).
-That means ~140 auditions per year to prove your consistency.
+Emerging actors book ~1 in 20 auditions (5% bookings) and most reputable agencies expect close to 1 in 10 (10% bookings).
+That means a professional actor is putting in approx~140 auditions per year in order to properly assess one’s booking ratio.

 What are the qualities of a good manager?